China Garden Tour (13 days)

 • Expert local guides.

-• Inter-city travel by bullet train (first class).
+• Inter-city travel by bullet train.

 • No forced shopping stops.